th3jesta/ha-lcars/README.md

 # 🎉NEW FEATURES IN 4.1🎉
 ### Themed Entities Lists
 Entities Cards and Auto-Entities Cards can now theme the entities into readouts with `lozenge`, `bullet`, `capped`, and `barrel` shapes!
+Additionally, the icon cap can be hidden by applying the `no-cap` class.
 <p align="center"><img width="250" alt="Themed Entities List" src="https://github.com/user-attachments/assets/37854632-62df-40bb-89e5-1fc39916b8b8" /></p>

 ### Themed To-Do Lists